Heislae/drag-n-drop-trial/README.md

 # drag-n-drop-trial
-This repository is for experimenting with GIT and Github and also for creating the drag and drop feature
+This repository is for experimenting with GIT and Github and also for creating the drag and drop feature for web apps.

-TANGINA MO ROMY